Cubitt Artists

 Cubitt Artists is a British artist-run art gallery, artist studios and art educator, founded in 1991.
 Cubitt was first located in Goods Way in London's Kings Cross area, moved to Cubitt Street (from which it takes its current name), later to Caledonia Street, and is now located at Angel.
+In January 2026, it was announced that Cubitt's lease in Angel would not be renewed, and that the gallery would have to move in October 2026.

 Cubitt Gallery

 The Cubitt Gallery is funded by Arts Council England allowing it to offer the 18-month Cubitt Curatorial Fellowship to emerging curators (previously named the Curatorial Bursary from 2001 to 2015).
 Past Cubitt curators are: